andreterceiro/dio-react-mrv/README.md

 ![folder structure](images/folder-structure.png)

 The function of each folder is a little obvious based on its name.
 In relation to the folder 'services', this folder is related to services, as example external calls of the application.

+Teacher commented about ChakraUI and Tailwindcss and commented that all this libraries has a lot of components already builded, and that we can use them in our application.
+In Tailwindcss website he showed that they have some documentations related specifically to React.
+He commented that he is using ChrakraUI.